bwright70/Guide-to-Legos/Circles.md

 Alright first we're going to make a circle that 16mm in diameter.
 I made a Variable called #RowsandColumns to help me keep track of things.

-So the circle should actually be dimensioned #RowsandColumns * 8mm
+So the circle should actually be dimensioned #RowsandColumns(2) * 8mm

-Extrude that circle out #Height which in this guide is (10/3)mm
+Extrude that circle out #Height(9.7mm)

-Now use the shell feature on the bottom of your disk and set Shell thickness to #Unit or 1.5mm
+Now use the shell feature on the bottom of your disk and set Shell thickness to #Unit(1.5mm)

 <img src="Photos/Circle(1).PNG">